hunyadi/markdown_doc/README.md

     """
 ```

-Data-class field descriptions are defined with `:param ...:`:
+Class member variable and data-class field descriptions are defined with `:param ...:`:

 ```python
 @dataclass